vrjbhvsr/linux_for_DevOps_Practice/Week_2/Linux_File_system/Readme.md

 ***Use case:*** Systems requiring snapshotting, versioning, or built-in RAID (like openSUSE or Fedora).

-> There are other file systems also such as FAT32, exFAT, NTFS but each of these has its own pros and cons.
+> There are other file systems also such as FAT32, exFAT, NTFS, vfat, tmpfs but each of these has its own pros and cons.
 The above mentioned FS are widely poppular and used.

 To check which file system my linux distro uses there are few commands that gives me info about it.